OIPP: Object-Adaptive Impact Point Predictor for Catching Diverse In-Flight Objects

 \subsubsection{Results}

-The IE values across different time steps to the impact point are presented in Fig.~\ref{fig:IE_appendix}.
-For seen objects, \textbf{DIPP-NAE} achieves lower IE values than \textbf{DIPP-NAE-FC}, while no significant difference is observed between \textbf{DIPP-NAE} and \textbf{DIPP-NAE-TR}.
-For unseen objects, \textbf{DIPP-NAE} yields lower IE values than both \textbf{DIPP-NAE-FC} and \textbf{DIPP-NAE-TR}.
-We attribute the relatively inferior performance of the Transformer-based encoder to the limited dataset size, which may not be sufficient to fully exploit the model’s capacity.
-Further investigation is required to clarify how dataset scale affects the performance of Transformer-based encoders.
+Fig.~\ref{fig:IE_appendix} shows IE values across different time steps to the impact point.
+For seen objects, \textbf{OIPP-NAE} outperforms \textbf{OIPP-NAE-FC}, while no significant difference is observed between \textbf{OIPP-NAE} and \textbf{OIPP-NAE-TR}.
+For unseen objects, \textbf{OIPP-NAE} outperforms both variants.
+We attribute the relatively inferior performance of the Transformer-based encoder to the limited dataset size, which may not fully exploit the its capacity.
+Further work should clarify how dataset scale affects Transformer encoder performance.